carmen-gh/Bookworm/README.md

 # Bookworm 🪱

-An app to keep an overview of all our books
+An app to keep an overview of all your books.
+...

+## Used Technology
+- Android
 - Kotlin
 - Hilt
 - Compose